Residence Life/University Dining

 Requests made after these deadlines will still be considered, but are not guaranteed.
 If the student demonstrates a need for the accommodation after the deadline and Residence Life cannot meet the student’s need, an exemption to the university residency requirement will be provided.

-DREAM asks the Residence Life office to place the student in any dorm room that can fulfil the accommodation needs of that student, DREAM does not ask Residence Life to place a student in a particular dorm.
+Disability Access asks the Residence Life office to place the student in any dorm room that can fulfil the accommodation needs of that student, we do not ask Residence Life to place a student in a particular dorm.

 Single Room Requests: